Susanna Hoffs: The Bangs: first releases and name change

 Miles Copeland of I.R.S.
 Records saw the Bangs at a show and signed them to his Faulty Products label.
 He had previously signed the Go-Go's, likewise an all-female band, whose albums had been commercially successful.
 In 1982, following a legal claim by another group called the Bangs, Hoffs and her bandmates changed their name again to the Bangles.
 Meanwhile, Faulty Products folded, and the band's self-titled EP was eventually released on I.R.S.
 Records in 1982.
 In 1983, the group was signed to Columbia Records, and Zilinskas left and was replaced by Michael Steele.
-Hoffs played a role in the short comedy film, The Haircut (1982), starring John Cassavetes.
+Hoffs also played a role in a student film in 1982, The Haircut, a comedy short starring John Cassavetes.

 Critical and commercial success

 The Bangles released their first full album, All Over the Place, in 1984 on Columbia Records; it was acclaimed by critics but sold poorly.
 Their breakthrough was the 1986 single "Manic Monday", written by Prince, which reached number two on the charts in the US, the UK, West Germany and Austria, as well as reaching number one in South Africa and the top five in Sweden, Switzerland and Norway.
 This single was included on the album Different Light (1986), which was warmly received by critics and was certified double-platinum in 1987, then triple-platinum in 1994.
 "Walk Like an Egyptian" from the same album reached number one in the US in December 1986, and was their first American gold record single.
 It also became number one in the charts for Australia, Canada, the Netherlands, South Africa, Spain, and West Germany.
 Dickerson wrote that "Manic Monday" and "Walk Like an Egyptian" were more appealing to women and girls than the band's previous records had been.
 Hoffs first met Prince in 1984 and the pair spoke regularly.
 He attended some of the group's concerts and occasionally appeared on stage with them.
 Paul Evans and Ernesto Lechner of The New Rolling Stone Album Guide (2004) wrote that Hoffs had "mastered a singing style that combined pep, coy sweetness, and an occasional plaintive resonance".

 In the music video for "Walk Like an Egyptian", during a close-up of Hoffs' face, she moves her eyes from side to side.
 Hoffs recounted that she had been looking at selected members of the crowd to counter stage fright, and had not realized it would be a focal point in the video.
 Tom Breihan of Stereogum wrote of the scene: "But it's so cool.
 It makes her look like she's up to some mischief."
 The television director Marty Callner later said: "I saw situations where one shot would make a star, like with Susanna Hoffs and 'Walk Like an Egyptian.'
 That thing she did with her eyes."
 In 2011, she said: "I guess it's become an iconic moment in that video, and I didn't even realize it was happening."